 Some organisers like to use finishing statistics as 'proof' of difficulty.
 That is, out of the number of people who start, how many finish?
 This is an incredibly unreliable tool though.
 When I first competed in the YAU in 2009, there were 16 who began the 450-miler, and 14 in the 300-miler.
 Of those, 9 finished the 430 and 1 finished the 300.
 In 2011, 6 out of 20 finished the 430 and 7 out of 18 finished the 300.
 In 2013 there were 14 finishers from 29 in the 430, and 2 from 18 in the 300.
 Overall all it appears the 300 is a harder race.
 Actually, all racers use the same route until about 280 miles, at which point the 430 racers enter a region of the toughest terrain of the race.

 There are some unique challenges involved in cold weather racing.
 The self-confidence, competency in the environment, and survival skills necessary to be safe are far greater than in any other extreme environment.
 This is matched with the amount of clothing and equipment required, often totaling thousands of pounds to cover down jackets, sleeping bags, sleds, harnesses, snowshoes, overboots and technical clothing.
 However, none of the big cold-weather races is the 'toughest in the world' - not the Spine, MYAU, 6633 or ITI - and for one simple reason: they can all be walked.
-For me, the toughest endurance race ought not to be one that can be finished at a plod - it has to be a true test of aerobic fitness, and therefore a physiological challenge.
+For me, the toughest endurance race ought not to be one that can be finished at a plod - it has to be a true test of aerobic fitness.
 People tend to perform better in the cold; they can run faster than in warmer environments.
 The physiological challenge comes from managing cold exposure, which means protecting the body from hypothermia and frostbite, but these are dealt with through proper clothing.
 If you can plod a long way in a temperate environment, it is not physiologically harder to go the same distance in the cold (in many ways it is easier, although certainly more dangerous).
 Overall, whatever the unique challenges presented by ultra-races in different environments, finishing statistics alone are not appropriate to base a claim of 'world's toughest race'.
 We should also be cautious about claims for toughness based upon extreme (but short-lived) temperatures, particularly when these rely upon a freak occurrence in one year, and not the average temperatures year-to-year.
 If Runner X can manage a good hiking pace for a week or so, physiologically he will manage these races.
 In terms of his safety, that depends considerably on the weather during that particular edition of the race, which is hard to predict more than a couple of days before the event.

 How Difficult is it to Move a Mile?